afondiel/computer-science-notebook/README.md

 ## Overview

-As a Software Engineer Consultant, I've had the chance to work in **automotive industry** in diverse subjects such as electrification and sustainability, safety and comfort, but also in **agriculture industry**.
+As a Software Engineer Consultant, I have had the opportunity to work on a variety of topics in the **automotive** and **agriculture** industries, including electrification and sustainability, safety and comfort, and more.

-So, I decided to gather some resources from my work experiences and projects that any Software Engineer looking to get into any tech industry might find useful.
-These resources include core skills, tools, and projects.
+So, I decided to compile some resources from my previous and ongoing work that software engineers looking to get into any tech industry might find useful, including core skills, projects, and tools.

 ## Motivation

-The big picture behind this project is to create an "Hello World" documentation, a sort of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog) for anyone who wants to start a career as Software Engineer or in a particular Computer Science subfield, weither he's a newbie or a more experienced programmer.
+The big picture behind this project is to create a "Hello World" Notebook, sort of [Whole "Software Engineering" Catalog](https://en.wikipedia.org/wiki/Whole_Earth_Catalog), that Software Engineers, Developers and Computer Science Students can use as an aide-memoire or a "prompt" for their daily work, interview preps and study checklist, etc.

-## Notes
+## Topics

-From requirements, design, programming language to testing.
-You may also find some research papers and notebooks about AI, [LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics and much more.
+Topics covered include requirements, design, programming languages, and testing.
+You may also find some research papers and notebooks about AI, [Prompt Engineering & LLMs](https://github.com/afondiel/ChatGPT-Prompt-Engineering-DeepLearningAI), ML, DL, NLP, IoT, robotics, and more.

-## Table of Contents
+## Table of Contents (ToC)
 - [agriculture](https://github.com/afondiel/research-notes/tree/master/agriculture)
 - [ai](https://github.com/afondiel/research-notes/tree/master/ai)
 - [automotive](https://github.com/afondiel/research-notes/tree/master/automotive)